 Clear days seem to be in short supply, though, and when we were there it was mostly shrouded in clouds, which might be due to the fact that it’s still very much an active volcano, constantly producing it’s very own smoke screen.

 In fact, it’s still seismically so active that five eruptions have been recorded since 1718, the most recent one in 2021.
-Werner Herzog immortalized the volcano in the gloomily-titled short documentary “La Soufrière – Waiting for an inevitable disaster”.
+Werner Herzog immortalized the volcano in a short documentary with the foreboding title “La Soufrière – Waiting for an inevitable disaster”.